Jeanne Swarthout, Ph.D.

 She is also a peer reviewer for the North Central Association of Colleges and Schools Commission on Institutions of Higher Education and has accepted a four-year appointment to the HLC Institutional Action Council, beginning September 2014.

-She has previously served on the Arizona Commerce Authority Board; the Northeast Arizona Training Center Board; the Show Low Future Focus Committee; the Shared Unique Numbering (SUN) State-wide Implementation Team; as Chair of the Arizona Community College Presidents’ Council (ACCPC); as Community College Co-Chair, Academic Program Articulation Steering Committee (APASC); and on the Arizona Senate Task Force on Provisional Community College Statutes.
+She has previously served on the Show Low Chamber of Commerce Board; the Show Low Future Focus Committee; the Northeast Arizona Training Center Board; the Shared Unique Numbering (SUN) State-wide Implementation Team; Getting AHEAD, Institutional Architecture Committee; as Chair of the Arizona Community College Presidents’ Council (ACCPC); as Community College Co-Chair, Academic Program Articulation Steering Committee (APASC); a Community College Speaker with the Flinn Foundation’s Arizona Center for Civic Leadership; and on the Arizona Senate Task Force on Provisional Community College Statutes.